 2. With a photo frame using a hidden loop.

-A round shape in the midst of a rectangular grouping softens the overall display and enhances visual appeal, especially if the wreath works in a pop of accent color.
+A round shape in the midst of a rectangular grouping softens the overall display and enhances visual appeal by working in a pop of accent color.

-- Hang a photo frame and a wreath separately on the wall, so that the photo frame encloses the wreath and a bit of the wall around the wreath.
-In this way, the wreath will appear to “float” on the wall inside an open frame.
+- Float the wreath within the frame by hanging the wreath separately on the wall, so that the photo frame encloses the wreath as well a bit of the wall around the wreath.

-- As with the pictured wreath-and-frame example, if the wreath is larger than the frame on any side,a few minor adjustments may be needed to allow the wreath to hang in front of the edges of the frame.
+- Think outside the box by using a wreath that is larger than the frame on any side so that the wreath extends beyond the edges of the frame.

 3. Over a display window using a ribbon.

-For this example, an ordinary office stapler (and a bit of elbow grease) secured the ribbon to the back of the window with just a few staples.
-It is simple and quick–and it works!
+- Keep it simple.
+For example, an ordinary office stapler (and a bit of elbow grease) can secure a ribbon to the back of a wooden window with just a few staples.

 - Add lighting.
-The addition of lighting is fun because it can make the room a bit festive, especially at night, but remains invisible when not turned on.
-For pictured display, a string of battery-operate lights was taped to the back side of the glass.
+Fun and festive, especially at night, but invisible when not turned on.
+For the pictured display, a string of battery-operate lights was taped to the back side of the glass.